Immunisation Information for the Public

 It is important to stay up-to-date with your vaccinations before, during and after pregnancy.

-- Before pregnancy: it is recommended that you receive the vaccinations for measles, mumps and rubella (MMR), chickenpox (varicella) and hepatitis B. It is important that you avoid becoming pregnant for 28 days following these vaccinations.
+- Before pregnancy: it is recommended that you receive (or check if you have already received) the vaccinations for measles, mumps and rubella (MMR), chickenpox (varicella) and hepatitis B. It is important that you avoid becoming pregnant for 28 days following these vaccinations.

 For more information about vaccinations for pregnant women, visit:

-Vaccinations for older adults are important to reduce your risk of vaccine-preventable diseases as you age.
+Vaccinations are important to reduce your risk of vaccine preventable diseases as you age.
 These vaccines are dependent on your age, your job, your travel plans, if you missed any vaccines as a child, or if you identify as an Aboriginal and/or Torres Strait Islander.

 Vaccinations are recommended for older adults to prevent the flu (influenza), COVID-19, shingles (herpes zoster), and pneumococcal disease.
 Booster vaccinations are recommended for diphtheria, tetanus, and whooping cough (pertussis), especially if around newborn babies.